Arkholme Foundation Stage Unit approach to the EYFS

-P.E. is twice a week; all children change in to their P.E. kits.
+P.E. is once a week; all children change in to their P.E. kits.
 Once per week we have a forest school session.

 Girls will need a pair of socks if they wear tights.
 Name tapes need to be in every piece of clothing.

-When children start in class 1 they are given a reading folder, reading record book and a word tin.
+When children start in Puffin class they are given a reading folder, reading record book and a word tin.

 The word tin will start with two words; once your child can recognise the words a new one will be added.
 There are 20 words and these will all appear in the first reading scheme books.